Prunus laurocerasus rotundifolia is a shrub as attractive in summer as it is in winter thanks to its evergreen foliage which is dense and shiny.

 Foliage – evergreen

 Ideal to set up a hedge, it is one of the most commonly used species for that purpose.

 Planting Prunus laurocerasus ‘rotundifolia’

-You can plant Prunus laurocerasus ‘rotundifolia’ from October to March with a preference for fall in order to speed root development up before winter.
+You can plant Prunus laurocerasus ‘rotundifolia’ (a special variety of cherry laurel) from October to March with a preference for fall in order to speed root development up before winter.

 In the hedge, place the base of each stem at least 32 inches (80 cm) to 3 feet (1 meter) apart.

 - Prunus laurocerasus ‘rotundifolia’ prefers locations with high exposure to sunlight.

 - Look up our advice on planting shrubs.